m3ccanico/blog/000-JunOS-Analytics.md

 Go here for [instructions how to install Grafana](https://grafana.com/grafana/download).

-* Create variables:
+Create variables:
 * Host `SHOW TAG VALUES WITH KEY = "host"`
- * Interface `SHOW TAG VALUES WITH KEY = "interface" WHERE host='$host'`
+* Interface `SHOW TAG VALUES WITH KEY = "interface" WHERE host='$host'` Create graph:
-* Create graph
 * There is some math required to graph the counters. `NON_NEGATIVE_DERIVATIVE` calculates the rate of change.
 The result is multiplied by 8 to show bits instead of bytes.

 [Grafana Graph JSON](https://github.com/m3ccanico/blog/blob/master/000/grafana.json)